keithporcaro/friendly/README.md

 demo builder at http://keithporcaro.github.io/friendly

 ##About
 Friendly is a light serverless form builder with a rules engine and document builder.
+It generates a javascript file that can be pasted, standalone, on any HTML page (whether or not it uses the internet).

 At the moment, it is in a **very** early build state.